microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 Oversubscription
 ~~~~~~~~~~~~~~~~~~~~
 To maximize each PM's utilization, cloud providers will oversubscribe the physical resource.
+Considering the various service level, the physical machines are then divided into the over-subscribable ones and non-oversubscribable ones.
-The oversubscription rate can be set in the config.yml.
-In our scenario, there are two resources
+For the over-subscription, there are several parameters can be set in the config.yml.
-could be oversubscribed, CPU and memory.
+In our scenario, there are two resources could be oversubscribed, CPU and memory, so we have two maximum oversubscription rate can be set.

 * ``MAX_CPU_OVERSUBSCRIPTION_RATE``: The oversubscription rate of CPU.
+For example, the default setting
+  is 1.15, that means each PM can be allocated at most 1.15 times of its resource capacity.
 * ``MAX_MEM_OVERSUBSCRIPTION_RATE``: The oversubscription rate of memory.

-For example, the default setting of ``MAX_CPU_OVERSUBSCRIPTION_RATE`` is 1.15, that means each
-PM can be allocated at most 1.15 times of its resource capacity.
+Similar to the CPU rate.

+To protect the PM from the overloading, we need to consider the CPU utilization.
+The ``MAX_UTILIZATION_RATE``
+is used as the security mechanism, that can be set in the config.yml.

+* ``MAX_UTILIZATION_RATE``: The default setting is 1, which means that when filtering the valid PMs,
+  the maximum allowed physical CPU utilization is 100%.

 Runtime Simulation
 ^^^^^^^^^^^^^^^^^^^